Quiet Luxury

 Boden

 A surprising but worthy inclusion.
-Boden, the beloved British brand, has undergone a major glow-up, earning its B Corp certification and focusing on quality, timeless pieces.
-While it skews more preppy and colorful than Sézane, its commitment to quality knits ($120-$200) and charming floral blouses ($90-$140) makes it a fantastic alternative for someone who wants that same "buy-it-for-life" feel.
+Boden has undergone a major glow-up, earning B Corp certification and focusing on quality, timeless pieces.
+Skews more preppy and colorful than Sézane, but quality knits ($120-$200) and charming floral blouses ($90-$140) deliver that same "buy-it-for-life" feel.

 Shop Boden Now